ora0600/confluent-cli-plugins/README.md

 * confluent ksqldb topic analysis: Will show all ksqlDB topics which having no ksqlDB cluster anymore and could be deleted
 * confluent sa wo keys: will find service accounts without a API Key

 I do have bash and Python scripts.
+So, please install python 3.8.